BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 ## Glossary

-*type*:
+*struct*:
-A programmer-defined type.
-A type definition creates a new type object.
+A composite type.
+A struct definition creates a new struct object.

-*type object*:
+*struct object*:
-An object that contains information about a programmer-defined type.
-The type object can be used to create instances of the type.
+An object that contains information about a composite type.
+The struct object can be used to create instances of the type.

 *instance*:
 An object that belongs to a type.